shift-happens-benchmark/icml-2022/docs/source/index.rst

 is still largely evaluated on ImageNet directly, or on simulated or isolated distribution shifts like in ImageNet-C.

-**Motivation:** The goal of this workshop is to enhance the landscape of robustness evaluation datasets for computer vision and devise new test sets and metrics for quantifying desirable properties of computer vision models.
+**Goal:** This workshop aims to enhance the landscape of robustness evaluation datasets for computer vision and collect new test sets and metrics for quantifying desirable or problematic properties of computer vision models.
 Our goal is to bring the robustness, domain adaptation, and out-of-distribution detection communities together to work on a new **broad-scale benchmark** that tests diverse aspects of current computer